kisom/kyleisom.net-archive/source/_posts/2012-10-17-syntax-off.markdown

 ---

 Recently, I made a major change to my `.vimrc`: I turned syntax off.
-I struggled with this choice, since I used to rather enjoy the colour scheme of a well-done vim colour scheme.
+I struggled with this choice, since I used to rather enjoy the shininess of a well-done vim colour scheme.
 It's been about two weeks now, and I have no regrets.
 How did I end up here?